Who Does What

 Roads Authorities

-VicRoads and Regional Roads Victoria are responsible for the maintenance of freeways, arterial roads and non-arterial State roads.
-Municipalities are responsible for municipal roads.
-VicRoads and Regional Roads Victoria are public authorities for the purposes of the CFA Act and with councils are responsible for fire prevention and risk management on public roads under section 43 of the CFA Act.
-Private roads are the responsibility of the road owner
+Responsibility for Victoria’s public road network varies under the Roads Management Act 2004.
+As a general rule, VicRoads and Regional Roads Victoria are responsible for the maintenance of freeways, major highways and arterial roads, and non-arterial State roads.
+VicRoads and Regional Roads Victoria are public authorities for the purposes of the CFA Act and as such are responsible for fire prevention and risk management under section 43 of the CFA Act.

 See Also: Vicroads and Regional Roads Victoria